-- Bond Farm HEI would be used to store water up to a depth of 4 ft with water discharged west to Yucca Pens during the dry season. - Additional storage is provided in the Southwest Aggregates mine property. - Weirs in Yucca Pens will be constructed that will increase on-site detention in the historic wetlands of Yucca Pens.
-The weirs will consist of structures ranging from ditch blocks in eroded ATV trails, low water fords, and concrete weirs. - A partial seepage barrier along the southern portion of Yucca Pens just north of Gator Slough.
+- Bond Farm HEI would be used to store water up to a depth of 4 ft with water discharged west to Yucca Pens during the dry season. - Additional storage is provided in a proposed reservoir on the Southwest Aggregates mine property that will be used by the City of Cape Coral as an irrigation supply reservoir. - Weirs in Yucca Pens will be constructed that will increase on-site detention in the historic wetlands of Yucca Pens.
+The weirs will consist of structures ranging from ditch blocks in eroded ATV trails, low water fords, and concrete weirs. - A seepage barrier along the southern portion of Yucca Pens just north of Gator Slough.
 At this point, it is anticipated that this seepage barrier will not be a complete barrier to groundwater flow but will reduce seepage rates to the degree that hydroperiods are increased in Yucca Pens wetlands north of Gator Slough.